abinashkumar4/Search-Contact-List/README.md

-##Search-Contact-List

-Please find Group9_SeachContactList Folder

-This file contains a summary of what you will find in each of the files that make up your Group9_SearchContactList application.
+# Speech-Based Contact Search List using Linear Predictive Coding and Hidden Markov Model

+The Speech-Based Contact Search List is an innovative application that enables users to search for contact details using voice commands.
+This project leverages the power of Linear Predictive Coding (LPC) and Hidden Markov Model (HMM) probabilistic models to facilitate accurate voice-based contact searches.
+The application is implemented in C++ and built using Microsoft Visual Studio 2015.

+## Features

+- **Voice-Based Contact Search:** Users can perform contact searches by speaking the name or other relevant information of the desired contact.

+- **Dynamic Training:** The application is designed to dynamically train itself during runtime.
+This means that as new contacts are added or existing ones are updated, the underlying models can adapt and improve search accuracy.

+## Project Structure

-Group9_SearchContactList.vcxproj
+### Group9_SearchContactList.vcxproj

-    This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.
+This file serves as the main project file for the VC++ project generated using the Application Wizard.
+It contains information about the Visual C++ version used to generate the file, as well as details about the selected platforms, configurations, and project features.

-Group9_SearchContactList.vcxproj.filters
+### Group9_SearchContactList.vcxproj.filters

-    This is the filters file for VC++ projects generated using an Application Wizard.
-    It contains information about the association between the files in your project and the filters.
-This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).
+This filters file corresponds to the project's file structure.
+It establishes associations between the files in the project and specific filters, facilitating organized grouping of files within the Visual Studio IDE.

-Group9_SearchContactList.cpp
+### Group9_SearchContactList.cpp

-    This is the main application source file.
-    Contains the code to display the form.
+This is the primary source file of the application.
+It contains the code responsible for displaying the application's user interface and handling its functionalities, including capturing voice input and triggering contact searches.

-Form1.h
+### Form1.h

-    Contains the implementation of your form class and InitializeComponent() function.
+This header file contains the implementation of the main form class and the `InitializeComponent()` function, which defines the visual layout and components of the application's user interface.

-AssemblyInfo.cpp
+### AssemblyInfo.cpp
-    Contains custom attributes for modifying assembly metadata.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:
+This file contains custom attributes that can modify assembly metadata, providing information about the application such as version details.

-StdAfx.h, StdAfx.cpp
+### StdAfx.h, StdAfx.cpp

-    These files are used to build a precompiled header (PCH) file named Group9_SearchContactList.pch and a precompiled types file named StdAfx.obj.
+These files are used for building a precompiled header (PCH) file named `Group9_SearchContactList.pch` and a precompiled types file named `StdAfx.obj`.

+## Usage

+1. Launch the application using Microsoft Visual Studio 2015.
+2. The application's main form will be displayed, allowing voice-based contact searches.
+3. Utter the name or relevant details of the contact you wish to find.
+4. The application will process your voice input using Linear Predictive Coding and Hidden Markov Model probabilistic models to search and display the contact details.

+## Contributing

+This project is intended for learning purposes and can be further enhanced with additional features, improvements, and bug fixes.
+Contributions are welcome; feel free to fork the repository and create pull requests.

+## License

+This project is under [XYZ License](LICENSE.txt).

+---

+Please note that the above information is based on the provided details.
+Make sure to customize and expand the content according to the actual implementation and requirements of your project.
 /////////////////////////////////////////////////////////////////////////////